digitpain/harbingers-player/README.txt

 ⚙️ TODO
 - [] Incorporate all the videos from the exhibition.
+  - [x️] Generate a still for each video.
   - [x] Transcribe each video and add to the repo.
-  - [] Generate a still for each video.
 - [x] Add scrubbable progress bar.
 - [x] Add pause functionality.
   - [x] See if the shader can be paused.